sighupio/permission-manager/readme.md

 # Permission manager

 Welcome to the Permission Manager! :tada: :tada:

-Permission Manager is an application developed by SIGHUP that enables a super-easy and user-friendly RBAC management for Kubernetes.
+Permission Manager is an application developed by [SIGHUP](https://sighup.io) that enables a super-easy and user-friendly **RBAC management for Kubernetes**.
+If you are looking for a simple and intuitive way of managing your users within a Kubernetes cluster, this is the right place.

 With Permission Manager, you can create users, assign namespaces/permissions, and distribute Kubeconfig YAML files via a nice&easy web UI.